Do Go On - 369 - The Night Witches

 Yeah.

-Or it'd be like a Poppy or a Lily or something a bit fun.
+Or it'd be like a poppy or a lily or something a bit fun.

-I reckon mush them all together.
+I can mush them all together.

 That's nice.